-34 In order to be approved for an extension of this MELD or PELD score exception, transplant 35 hospitals must submit an exception extension request according to Policy 9.4.C: MELD or PELD 36 Score Exception Extensions with evidence of a heart catheterization since the last exception or 37 extension request that confirms the mean pulmonary arterial pressure (MPAP) remains less 38 than 35 mmHg. either of the following: 39 MPAP less than 35 mmHg and post-treatment PVR less than 400 dynessec/cm 40 (or less than 5 Wood units (WU)).
-These values must be from the same test 41 date.
-42 MPAP greater than or equal to 35 mmHg and less than 45 mmHg and post- 43 treatment PVR less than 240 dynessec/cm (or less than 3 Wood units (WU)).
-44 These values must be from the same test date.
-45 46 9.5.1.i Initial Assessment and Requirements for HCC Exception 47 Requests 48 Prior to applying for a standardized MELD or PELD exception, the candidate must 49 undergo a thorough assessment that includes all of the following: 50 51 1.
-An evaluation of the number and size of lesions before local-regional therapy 52 that meet Class 5 criteria using a dynamic contrast enhanced computed 53 tomography (CT) or magnetic resonance imaging (MRI) 54 2.
-A CT of the chest to rule out metastatic disease 55 3.
-A CT or MRI to rule out any other sites of extrahepatic spread or macrovascular 56 involvement 57 4.
-An indication that the candidate is not eligible for resection 58 5.
-An indication whether the candidate has undergone local-regional therapy 59 6.
-The candidate's alpha-fetoprotein (AFP) level 60 61 The transplant hospital must maintain documentation of the radiologic images and 62 assessments of all OPTN Class 5 lesions in the candidate's medical record.
-If growth 63 criteria are used to classify a lesion as HCC, the radiology report must contain the 64 prior and current dates of imaging, type of imaging, and measurements of the 65 lesion.
-66 67 For those candidates who receive a liver transplant while receiving additional 68 priority under the HCC exception criteria, the transplant hospital must submit the 69 Post-Transplant Explant Pathology Form to the OPTN Contractor within 60 days of 70 transplant.
-If the pathology report does not show evidence or treatment of HCC, the 71 transplant hospital must also submit documentation or imaging studies confirming 72 72 HCC at the time of assignment.
-The Liver and Intestinal Organ Transplantation 73 74 Committee will review a transplant hospital when more than 10 percent of the HCC 74 75 cases in a one-year period are not supported by the required pathologic 75 76 confirmation or submission of clinical information.
-Post-Transplant Explant 76 77 Pathology Forms submitted in a one year period do not show evidence or treatment 77 78 of HCC. , 0
+In order to be approved for an extension of this MELD or PELD score exception, transplant hospitals must submit an exception extension request according to Policy 9.4.C: MELD or PELD Score Exception Extensions with evidence of a heart catheterization since the last exception or

+37 extension request that confirms the mean pulmonary arterial pressure (MPAP) remains less 38 than 35 mmHg. either of the following: 39 MPAP less than 35 mmHg and PVR less than 400 dynessec/cm (or less than 5 40 Wood units (WU)).
+These values must be from the same test date.
+41 MPAP greater than or equal to 35 mmHg and less than 45 mmHg and PVR less 42 than 240 dynessec/cm (or less than 3 Wood units (WU)).
+These values must be 43 from the same test date.
+44 45 9.5.1.i Initial Assessment and Requirements for HCC Exception 46 Requests 47 Prior to applying for a standardized MELD or PELD exception, the candidate must 48 undergo a thorough assessment that includes all of the following: 49 50 1.
+An evaluation of the number and size of lesions before local-regional therapy 51 that meet Class 5 criteria using a dynamic contrast enhanced computed 52 tomography (CT) or magnetic resonance imaging (MRI) 53 2.
+A CT of the chest to rule out metastatic disease 54 3.
+A CT or MRI to rule out any other sites of extrahepatic spread or macrovascular 55 involvement 56 4.
+An indication that the candidate is not eligible for resection 57 5.
+An indication whether the candidate has undergone local-regional therapy 58 6.
+The candidate's alpha-fetoprotein (AFP) level 59 60 The transplant hospital must maintain documentation of the radiologic images and 61 assessments of all OPTN Class 5 lesions in the candidate's medical record.
+If growth 62 criteria are used to classify a lesion as HCC, the radiology report must contain the 63 prior and current dates of imaging, type of imaging, and measurements of the 64 lesion.
+65 66 For those candidates who receive a liver transplant while receiving additional 67 priority under the HCC exception criteria, the transplant hospital must submit the 68 Post-Transplant Explant Pathology Form to the OPTN within 60 days of transplant.
+If 69 the pathology report Post-Transplant Explant Pathology Form does not show 70 evidence of HCC or liver-directed therapy for HCC, the transplant hospital program 71 must also submit documentation or imaging studies confirming HCC at the time of 72 assignment.
+73 74 The Liver and Intestinal Organ Transplantation Committee will review a transplant 75 hospital the submitted documentation or imaging studies when more than 10 76 percent of the HCC cases in a one-year period are not supported by the required 77 pathologic confirmation or submission of clinical information.
+Post-Transplant 78 Explant Pathology Forms submitted by a transplant program in a one year period do 79 not show evidence of HCC or liver-directed therapy for HCC.